trohit/ik/systemdesign/ANALYTICS/tools.md

   - language-agnostic software framework for developing data analytics applications that process columnar data.
   - language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
   - The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.
   - Arrow's libraries implement the format and provide building blocks for a range of use cases, including high performance analytics.
+- Airavata : software framework for executing and managing computational jobs on distributed computing resources including local clusters, supercomputers, national grids, academic and commercial clouds.

 # Data Sources
 - Quilt : https://open.quiltdata.com/